taniaortiz0/Active-Directory-Home-Lab/README.md

 I went to the Local Server to see my Domain being listed on the Properties section.

+I went ahead and got into the Windows Administrative Tools then into Active Directory Users and Computers to create Organizational Units (OUs).

 **Continue with this stopped on [21:07] tutorial video]**